juanjqo/dqrobotics-interface-coppeliasim/README.md

 ![Static Badge](https://img.shields.io/badge/warning-yellow)
 This project is under active development, incomplete, and experimental/unstable.
 Furthermore, it is compatible with macOS (Apple Silicon) only.
-Ubuntu versions are expected later.
+Ubuntu versions are expected later, though.

 | CoppeliaSim  | SO | Status |